Is the left right political spectrum still applicable ?

 Communism and socialism oppose liberalism and capitalism and want a collective ownership of "private property" aka the means of production for more democracy and freedom than capitalism can give.

-This recent USA orientated single axis spectrum frequently shown describes government style and social issues but not economics.
+This recent USA orientated single axis spectrum frequently shown describes government style and social issues and partially economics.

 As you go from left to right